-- I traveled solo and independently, without anything booked in advance.
+I traveled solo and independently, without anything booked in advance.
 I entered from Uzbekistan and then traveled on to Kyrgyzstan.

-- Public transportation is extremely limited in Tajikistan.
+Public transportation is extremely limited in Tajikistan.
 Hitchhiking is challenging as most cars are already full with (paying) passengers.
 I used buses in cities or I would rent a car solo or with other travelers.
 For the Wakhan/Pamir part, I rented a car with driver with four other girls in Khorog.
 This also easily arranged on the spot.
 Just go to the PECTA and check out the notice board.
 Also, quite a few travelers I met, simply hiked the Wakhan Valley!
 An even greater way to see Wakhan!

-- You will need a permit to travel the Pamirs!
+You will need a permit to travel the Pamirs!
 This permit can easily be obtained in Dushanbe.

-- In Dushanbe I’d highly recommend the Green House hostel and in Khorog I’d recommend the Pamir Lodge.
-Both great places to meet other travelers (mostly cyclists)!
+In Dushanbe I’d highly recommend the Green House hostel and in Khorog I’d recommend the Pamir Lodge.
+Both are great places to meet other travelers (mostly cyclists)!
 Another good place to meet other travelers is the Segafredo cafe.

-- During my Tajikistan trip I visited the Seven Lakes (haft-kul), Penjikent, Bartang Valley/Jizeu, Iskander Kul, Alaudin/Kulikalon lakes, Khorog, Wakhan Valley (with stops along the way) and the Pamir Highway (with stops along the way).
+During my Tajikistan trip I visited the Seven Lakes (haft-kul), Penjikent, Bartang Valley/Jizeu, Iskander Kul, Alaudin/Kulikalon lakes, Khorog, Wakhan Valley (with stops along the way) and the Pamir Highway (with stops along the way).

-- Remember there is only a short trekking season in Tajikistan: jun-sept.
+Remember there is only a short trekking season in Tajikistan: jun-sept.
 In winter many hostels and guesthouses are closed.

-- Tajikistan visas have become easy these days!
+Tajikistan visas have become easy these days!
 You can get an e-visa!